Page 6 - MariCare

 Elma® reveals if the resident is Bed behaviour and motion

-sleeping peacefully or if he/she is detection in real-time
+sleeping peacefully or if they are detection in real time

 in need of extra care and calming

 eliminating routine visits.
-All this they lie in their bed.
-In order to minimize disturbance to the
+All this when they lie in their bed.
+In order to minimise disturbance to

-is provided in the form of digital residents, the night shift staff can do a digital surveillance of
+is provided in the form of digital the residents, the night shift staff can do a digital surveillance

-supervision. the wards before starting their routine check and see who is
+supervision. of the wards before starting their routine checks to see who

-active and avoid disturbance to those who are resting (except
+is active and avoid disturbing those who are resting (except

 those who need medicine or other assistance).
 Elma® can